 Once I’m fully back on my feet, I will be rejoining my gym, climbing a few times a week etc, so I do expect my expenses to go back up – but compared to paying for hostels and Airbnb every month, living at home makes a massive difference.

 I’m so grateful to have a family that is supporting me while I figure out my next steps, and really enjoying the savings no rent allows me – straight into the savings account, of course!

 Here is where working from home has really shown it’s a downside.
 When I was travelling, I had a great work-life balance.
 I have always been extremely disciplined with my work, so I always made sure I had time to get my job done each week, but we also managed to pack in so many activities.

 We were, literally, living the dream.

-Now I’m back home, the ‘life’ side of things have definitely wavered for me.
+Now I’m back home, the ‘life’ side of things has definitely wavered for me.
 None of my friends live in my hometown, so arranging to see them is suddenly much more difficult.
 Suddenly, the majority of people have jobs Monday to Friday so going out and having fun is a solo activity.
 Again, if I weren’t so restricted by my injury I think I would have been out and about on my own regardless, but the past month has definitely made me realise how isolating working from home can be.

 I love being back home and spending some much-needed catch-up time with my family, but my hometown definitely doesn’t have the opportunities (for me) to have the work-life balance I want.
 Whether I need to find some more hobbies that do fit this location or just find a better blend of travel and home time in the future is yet to be decided!